isomerpages/moe-sped-itptoolkit/_transition-planning-in-sped/SPED Outcomes.md

 the collective aspirations of the sector.</p>
 </li>
 <li>
-<p>Through Transition Planning, students develop personalized and personal
+<p>Through Transition Planning, students develop personalised and personal
 goals in the areas of Living, Learning, and Working (LLW), and are supported to attain them by the time they graduate.</p>
 </li>